brianjquinn/simpleblockchain/README.md

 The idea around this blockchain based implementation was to understand the semantics of a maintaining a distributed ledger using some of the blockchain concepts without the intricacies that comes with implementing a blockchain for something like Bitcoin.

-This implementation revolved around setting up peer to peer nodes that could be connected together at any point and sync up the state of this blockchain like data structure, while also simulataneiously trying to "mine" blocks.
-Mining is vasty simplified and is described later.
+This implementation revolved around setting up peer to peer nodes that could be connected together at any point and sync up the state of this blockchain like data structure, while also simultaneously trying to "mine" blocks.
+Mining is vastly simplified and is described later.

 The center of this implementation is with the blockchainnode.py (BlockchainNode class).
 The Blockchainnode is implemented in a way so that an initial node can be setup, then subsequent nodes can be spun up to point at already running peers.
 For example, to setup a peer to peer network in which each node has 2 peers (a triangular formation) you could do the following: